A comparative analysis for different finite element types in strain-gradient elasticity simulations performed on Firedrake and FEniCS: Method of solution in strain-gradient elasticity

 The strain-gradient model \cite{030} is adapted in the numerical simulations and summarized in this part.
 Following the variational framework presented in \cite{abali2019revealing}, we consider the Lagrange function depending on displacement and its first and second gradients in space and time, as follows:

 where we understand Einstein summation convention over the repeated indices, $i,j,k,\dots \in [1,2,3]$ in three-dimensional space, $\rho_0$ is the mass density of the material, and $\ten u$ is the displacement, defined by difference between the current position, $\ten x$, and the reference position, $\ten X$.
-The first term in the Lagrangian density is the kinetic energy density, including a length scale, $d$ (in meter), and a relaxation time, $\tau$ (in second).
-The second term, $w$, is the deformation energy density, which is a function of the linearized Green--Lagrange strain and its gradient, $w = \hat{w} (\ten\varepsilon, \nabla\ten\varepsilon)$.
-The last term in the Lagrangean density represents the energy density due to the volumetric effects, including a body force density, $\ten f$, and a supply term, $\ten\ell$, which is accounted for work through displacement gradient.
+The kinetic energy term in Lagrangian density is omitted since the problem is static; interested readers may refer to \cite{abali2019revealing} for further details.
+The first term, $w$, is the deformation energy density, which is a function of the linearized Green--Lagrange strain and its gradient, $w = \hat{w} (\ten\varepsilon, \nabla\ten\varepsilon)$.
+The last term in the Lagrangian density represents the energy density due to the volumetric effects, including a body force density, $\ten f$, and a supply term, $\ten\ell$, which is accounted for work through displacement gradient.
 The linearized strain tensor and its gradient are defined by

 where

 The deformation energy density is given by

 where the rank-4 tensor, \( C_{ijkl} \), corresponds to first-gradient (strain related) elastic properties.
 For isotropic materials, it reads